4. User Experience Design¶

 Level I | Self-management: the Wallet Provider SHOULD allow the User to access to a Frequently Asked Questions (FAQ) section within their Wallet Instance to clarify doubts and resolve certain issues independently.
 Each actor SHOULD create specific FAQs and corresponding answers regarding the data and functionalities they provide to the Wallet Provider or in their Touchpoints.
 For certain error cases, the Wallet Provider SHOULD provide another actor's direct channel of support to facilitate timely management and avoid opening an assistance request within the Wallet Instance.

-Level II | Requesting assistance from the Wallet Provider: if Level I is insufficient, the Wallet Provider MUST give the User the possibility to open one or more assistance requests.
+Level II | Requesting assistance from the Wallet Provider: if Level I is insufficient, the Wallet Provider SHOULD give the User the possibility to open one or more assistance requests, perform a diagnosis and proceed with resolving the issue, if within their competence.
 These requests SHOULD be managed through the Wallet Instance or other Wallet Provider Touchpoints.
 The Wallet Provider MUST diagnose and resolve the issue if it falls under their responsibility.

-Level III | Forwarding the request to the responsible actor: if Level II is insufficient, the Wallet Provider SHOULD ensure that the request is forwarded to the responsible actor (Electronic Attestations of Attributes Provider, PID Provider, or Authentic Source), who MUST ensure the availability of dedicated back-office channels to resolve the issue and communicate the outcome to the User.
+Level III | Forwarding the request to the responsible actor: if Level II is insufficient, the Wallet Provider SHOULD ensure that the request is forwarded to the responsible actor (Electronic Attestations of Attributes Provider, PID Provider, or Authentic Source), who ensures the availability of dedicated back-office channels to resolve the issue and communicate the outcome to the User.

-the User accesses to assistance options at any point during the User Experience, with a clear indication of how to access them;
+The User accesses to assistance options at any point during the User Experience, with a clear indication of how to access them;

-the User opens an assistance request through their Wallet Instance or other Touchpoints provided by the Wallet Provider;
+The User opens an assistance request through their Wallet Instance or other Touchpoints provided by the Wallet Provider;

-when a support request is open, the User receives prompt confirmation that the request has been acknowledged;
+When a support request is open, the User receives prompt confirmation that the request has been acknowledged;

-the User is informed in advance if it is necessary to present their data with third parties;
+The User is informed in advance if it is necessary to present their data with third parties;

-the User is informed when an assistance request needs to be managed outside of their Wallet Instance, such as on third-party channels;
+The User is informed when an assistance request needs to be managed outside of their Wallet Instance, such as on third-party channels;

-the User tracks the status of the request at any time through functionalities that MUST be made available by the actors dealing with the request.
+The User tracks the status of the request at any time through functionalities that MUST be made available by the actors dealing with the request.

+4.10.
 User Feedback¶

 User feedback collection allows for monitoring the User Experience, identifying potential areas for optimization, and continuously measuring the effectiveness of the service.
 Each Wallet Provider SHOULD establish a structured feedback collection system to monitor and improve the User Experience.